 - Fear of certain objects or situations (e.g., heights, injections, flying)

-How does an anxiety disorder manifest itself in men?
+How do anxiety disorders manifest in men?

 Typical symptoms in men: